stephanos/idea-codestyle-hook-plugin/README.md

 Codestyle Hook
 ==========

-An IDEA IntelliJ plugin to apply the project code style on commit.
+An IDEA IntelliJ plugin to apply the project's code style to changed files on commit.

 ### ToDos